Frequently Asked Questions:

-- Fit For You sessions, lessons, programs, merchandise
+- Personal Training sessions, lessons, programs, specialty programs & classes, merchandise

 To get started, a Membership Representative must verify your insurance information and check for eligibility.
 Once your information is confirmed, you will have membership access for that calendar year.
 Each January, members are required to renew their information with us to assure billing accuracy.
 If your insurance changes throughout the year, please be in contact with us immediately.